Did you know that the first Smithsonian Institution Building is nicknamed “The Castle?”

 The Smithsonian Castle was the first building to be constructed for the Smithsonian Institution.
 It’s therefore also referred to as the “Smithsonian Institution Building,” and is nicknamed “The Castle” because of its design.

-The Smithsonian consists of a number of research centers and museums which are managed by the government of the United States.
+The Smithsonian consists of several research centers and museums which are managed by the government of the United States.

-2. It was built halfway the 19th century
+2. It was built halfway through the 19th century

 Construction of the building started all the way back in 1847 and just two years later, the first secretary of the institution, Joseph Smith, and his family moved into the East Wing.